 Raise the Line

-Raise the Line is a podcast designed to help strengthen the healthcare system, and med students can learn a lot from the experts on the show.
+The Raise the Line podcast is designed to help strengthen the healthcare system, and med students can learn a lot from the experts on the show.
 The podcast discusses topics med students care about like “Can Learning Medicine Actually Be Fun?” and “A Flexible Alternative to Student Loans.”

 Episode length: 20-30 minutes